mitsuruog/react-styleguidist-issue-template-typescript/README.md

 - https://codesandbox.io/s/github/mitsuruog/react-styleguidist-issue-template-typescript

-2. Fork it and write your code there.
+2. Fork it

 ![](./images/fork.png)

+3. Write your code and then share the sandbox URL.